raufhm/binary-tree-with-Go/README.md

 # binary-search-tree
 ```
 Hi, bro!

-this is a simple implementation of binary tree using *Golang.*
+this is a simple and quick implementation of binary tree using *Golang.*
-you can try on your local machine and understand the flow.
+here you may try to understand the flow and structure of how to do **insert and search**.

-and, happy coding 😊
+lastly, happy coding ☕
 ```